Disability Advocacy and COVID-19

 • Provide Personal Protective Equipment (PPE) and secure higher wages for Direct Support Professionals.

-Read the stories in Disability in the Time of COVID-19 on our interactive online storybook or in our pdf storybook.
+Read the stories in Disability in the Time of COVID-19 on our interactive online storybook.

 COVID-19 and the Disability Vote

-The American Association of People with Disabilities (AAPD) recently published a report on COVID-19 and the Disability Vote, which explores the impact of the COVID-19 pandemic on voting accessibility.
+AAPD’s report on COVID-19 and the Disability Vote explores the impact of the COVID-19 pandemic on voting accessibility.
 Created in collaboration with many disability and voting rights advocates, the report provides key policy recommendations to ensure that voters with disabilities have full access to our democracy in 2020 and beyond.
 Below are some of actions that AAPD calls for at the local, state, and federal levels of government:

 • Make sure all voters can register to vote and cast a ballot remotely.